bgonzalezbustamante/CRediT/docs/elite-mass-congruence.md

 This research was possible thanks to financial support from the IDRC-Canada under the project "A  Crisis  of  Legitimacy: Challenges of the Political Order in Argentina, Chile, and Uruguay" (Alfredo Joignant, PI) and the support of the Latin American Studies Association (Grant/2016/40071).
 The funders had no role in study design, data collection and analysis, decision to publish, or preparation of the manuscript.

 **Competing interests** <br />
-The author has no competing interests.
+The author declared no potential conflict of interest with respect to this research.

 **Preprint** <br />
 González-Bustamante, B. (2019).
 Brechas, representación y congruencia élite-ciudadanía en Chile y Uruguay. *SocArXiv*.
 DOI: [10.31235/osf.io/cqym8](http://doi.org/10.31235/osf.io/cqym8)